 We are building a new manufacturing facility in Jiading, Shanghai, occupying a working area of over 740,000 square feet, and we expect that the new manufacturing facility to commence operation in 2022, replacing our current manufacturing facility.
 The new manufacturing facility will be equipped with automated commercial production lines, and is expected to eventually increase our annual production capacity up to approximately 1.2 million units.
 We are also operating a transitioning manufacturing facility in Jiading, Shanghai, which will be used for production from 2022 to 2024.
 We expect our cost-efficiency of production to further enhance when the new manufacturing facility commences operation.
-We also expect to make significant capital expenditures in connection with the establishment of the new manufacturing facility.
-There are, however, risks or other difficulties associated with the expansion of our manufacturing facility, such as failure to complete the expansion on schedule and within budget.
+We also expect to make significant capital expenditures in connection with the establishment of the new manufacturing facility, such as failure to complete the expansion on schedule and within budget.
 See "Management's Discussion and Analysis of Results of Operations and Financial Condition - Capital Expenditures," and "Risk Factors - Risks Related to Our Business and Industry - The expansion of our manufacturing facilities may be subject to delays, disruptions, cost overruns, or may not produce expected benefits."